 However, several federal agencies have asserted regulatory authority over certain aspects of the process.
-For example, in February 2014, the U.S. Environmental Protection Agency ("EPA") asserted regulatory authority pursuant to the SDWA's UIC program over hydraulic fracturing activities involving the use of diesel and issued guidance covering such activities.
-The EPA also issued final Clean Air Act ("CAA") regulations in 2012 that include New Source Performance Standards ("NSPS"), known as Subpart OOOO, for completions of hydraulically fractured natural gas wells, compressors, controls, dehydrators, storage tanks, natural gas processing plants and certain other equipment.
-In June 2016, the EPA published final rules establishing emissions standards, known as Subpart OOOOa, for methane and volatile organic compounds ("VOCs") from certain new, modified and reconstructed equipment and processes in the oil and natural gas source category, including production, processing, transmission and storage activities but in April 2017, the EPA announced it would initiate reconsideration proceedings to potentially revise or rescind portions of methane rule and substantial uncertainty exists with respect to the implementation of the rule.
+For example, the U.S. Environmental Protection Agency ("EPA") has asserted regulatory authority pursuant to the SDWA's UIC program over hydraulic fracturing activities involving the use of diesel and issued guidance covering such activities.
 In addition, in June 2016, the EPA published an effluent limit guideline final rule prohibiting the discharge of wastewater from onshore unconventional oil and gas extraction facilities to publicly owned wastewater treatment plants and, in May 2014, published an Advance Notice of Proposed Rulemaking regarding Toxic Substances Control Act reporting of the chemical substances and mixtures used in hydraulic fracturing.
-Also, the federal Bureau of Land Management ("BLM") published a final rule in March 2015 that established new or more stringent standards relating to hydraulic fracturing on federal and American Indian lands but, in June 2016, a Wyoming federal judge struck down this final rule, finding that the BLM lacked authority to promulgate the rule.
-The BLM appealed the decision to the U.S. Circuit Court of Appeals for the Tenth Circuit in 2016.
-However, in March and May of 2017, the BLM filed a request with the Tenth Circuit to put the appeal on hold pending its re-review and possible rescission of the 2015 final rule and, on July 25, 2017, the BLM published a proposed rule to rescind the 2015 final rule.
-It remains uncertain whether, or when, the Tenth Circuit will pursue a decision on the merits in the BLM appeal.
+Also, the federal Bureau of Land Management ("BLM") published a final rule in March 2015 that established new or more stringent standards relating to hydraulic fracturing on federal and American Indian lands.
+However, a Wyoming federal judge struck down this March 2015 final rule in June 2016, finding that the BLM lacked authority to promulgate the rule.
+The BLM appealed the decision in July 2016 and the appellate court issued a ruling in September 2017 to vacate the Wyoming trial court decision and dismiss the lawsuit challenging the 2015 rule in response to the BLM's issuance of a proposed rule-making to rescind the 2015.
+On December 29, 2017, the BLM published a final rule rescinding the March 2015 rule.
 From time to time, legislation has been introduced, but not enacted, in Congress to provide for federal regulation of hydraulic fracturing and to require disclosure of the chemicals used in the hydraulic fracturing process.
 In the event that new federal restrictions relating to the hydraulic fracturing process are adopted in areas where we or our E&P customers conduct business, we or our customers may incur additional costs or permitting requirements to comply with such federal requirements that may be significant and, in the case of our customers, also could result in added delays or curtailment in the pursuit of exploration, development, or production activities, which would in turn reduce the demand for our services.

 Moreover, some states and local governments have adopted, and other governmental entities are considering adopting, regulations that could impose more stringent permitting, disclosure and well-construction requirements on hydraulic fracturing operations, including states where we or our customers operate.
 For example, Texas, Colorado and North Dakota, among others, have adopted regulations that impose new or more stringent permitting, disclosure, disposal and well construction requirements on hydraulic fracturing operations.
-States could also elect to prohibit high volume hydraulic fracturing altogether, following the approach taken by the State of New York in 2015.
+States could also elect to prohibit high volume hydraulic fracturing altogether, following the approach taken by the State of New York.
 In addition to state laws, local land use restrictions, such as city ordinances, may restrict drilling in general and/or hydraulic fracturing in particular.